Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Analysis Procedure

 The SG-filter output can be considered as the averaged noise power.
 The raw averaged power spectrum is divided by the output of the SG filter, then unity is subtracted from the ratio to get the dimensionless normalized spectrum (lower left panel of Fig.~\ref{fig:raw_sg_power}).
 The relative deviation of power (RDP) in the normalized spectrum (and also in the spectra processed with rescaling, combining, and merging afterwards) are denoted by the symbol $\delta$.
 The values of RDPs can be zero, positive, or negative.
 In the absence of the axion signal, the RDPs in the normalized spectrum are samples drawn from a Gaussian distribution with a zero mean and a standard deviation of $\left.1\middle/\sqrt{N_\text{spectra}}\right.$, where $N_\text{spectra}$ is the number of subspectra used to compute the average (see Sec.~\ref{sec:FFT} and the right panel of Fig.~\ref{fig:raw_sg_power}).
-If the axion signal exists, there will be a significant excess above zero.

 The normalized spectrum from each scan is further rescaled with the following formula:

 and the standard deviation of each bin is:

 where